Thanapoln-saetun/Product-Stock-Management/README.md

 # Product-Stock-Management
 Product-Stock-Management is a React Native project for inventory management and tracking.
 It allows users to record and manage stock quantities, check product statuses, and generate stock reports.

-The README provides installation and usage instructions.
+# Features
+- **Record and manage stock quantities:** Easily add new products to the inventory and update their stock quantities as needed.
+- **Check product statuses:** View detailed information about each product, including its availability and current stock level.
+- **Generate stock reports:** Generate comprehensive reports to analyze stock levels, identify trends, and make informed business decisions.